qforestlab/riscan-general/1_installation.md

 # Installation of RiSCAN PRO
-To download the RiSCAN Pro software you need to register for an account on the RIEGL website.
+To download the RiSCAN PRO software you need to register for an account on the RIEGL website.

 1. Go to http://www.riegl.com/members-area/.
 2. Click *register here* and fill in your information (example of what I filled in below).